Blaze276/the-game-bot/README.md

 Currently 100% ported to Lua with Discordia.

-Made by @Blaze276 and @RACSpeedster for exclusive use with Gaming To The People and other partnered servers.
+Made by @Blaze276 and @RACSpeedster for exclusive use with Gaming To The People